10 Best Herbal Tinctures For Fibrocystic Breast Disease

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chasteberry, is a herbal tincture often used to support women's hormonal health, particularly in managing symptoms of fibrocystic breast disease.
+Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy often used in tincture form to support women's health, particularly for conditions like fibrocystic breast disease.

-However, it is important to consult with a healthcare provider before using vitex, especially if taking other medications or undergoing treatment for breast conditions.
+While generally considered safe, it is important to consult a healthcare provider before using Vitex, especially if pregnant, breastfeeding, or taking other medications.

 2. Silybum marianum